 A recently identified and interesting phenomenon is the transience of ADAs to infliximab in some patients.
 A retrospective study assessed 1,232 consecutive serum samples from 90 patients with IBD.(3) Of these patients, 57 had previously detected antibodies and 33 did not, using a new homogenous mobility shift assay.
 ADAs disappeared over time in approximately one-quarter of patients in whom they had originally been measured, and the treatment response was restored.
 Transient ADAs were present at substantially lower concentrations than ADAs that proved to be persistent and that led to persistent loss of response and treatment discontinuation.

 The relation between trough serum levels, ADAs, and outcomes has also been investigated for adalimumab in Crohn’s disease.(4) A prospective program followed 168 patients with Crohn’s disease treated with adalimumab, measuring trough levels and ADAs using enzyme-linked immunosorbent assays.
 Low trough serum concentrations were more common among patients with ADAs, indicating more rapid elimination of adalimumab, and these low trough levels were directly related to treatment discontinuation.

 With drug and antibody levels becoming widely available, the coming year will yield additional information about individual pharmacokinetics of biologic agents that will eventually lead to effective personalized dosing.

-Special Edition IBD Dialogue 2016 Volume 02: Treat-to-Target in IBD is made possible by an unrestricted educational grant from…
+Special Edition IBD Dialogue: Therapeutic Drug Monitoring in Clinical Practice 2014·Volume 01 is made possible by an unrestricted educational grant from…